City of Palms Classic: History

-Oak Hill Academy (Mouth of Wilson, Virginia) made its lone appearance (the Florida High School Athletic Association will no longer sanction them to play) in 1991, finishing third after losing to Franklin Learning Center from Philadelphia in the semifinals.
-Two years later, in 1993, the tournament made history with a field that included Danny Fortson, Ron Mercer, Tim Thomas and future NFL quarterback Daunte Culpepper—all in consolation brackets.
+Oak Hill Academy (Mouth of Wilson, Virginia) made its first appearance in 1991, finishing third after losing to Franklin Learning Center from Philadelphia in the semifinals.
+Two years later, in 1993, the tournament made history with a field that included Danny Fortson, Ron Mercer, Tim Thomas and future NFL quarterback Daunte Culpepper — all in consolation brackets.
 Crenshaw High School (Los Angeles, California) won that year's tournament, scoring 117, 99 and 98 points in three of its four games, and finished the season ranked No. 3 in the nation by USA Today.
 St. Augustine High School (New Orleans, Louisiana) won the following year and went on to capture USA Today's mythical national championship in boys' basketball.
 The success in the early and mid 1990s catapulted the tournament into national prominence.

 The tournament has remained a highlight on the national schedule ever since, drawing the interest of major-college coaches and recruiting analysts alike.
-By 2015, 120 McDonald's All-Americans have played in this pre-Christmas event, and as of 2015, 94 players had been selected in the NBA draft.
+By 2024, 211 McDonald's All-Americans have played in the event, and as of 2024, 133 players had been selected in the first round of the NBA draft.

-Montverde Academy became the first school to win consecutive City of Palms Classic titles since the tournament expanded beyond local teams in 2013, defeating Paul VI High School.
-Montverde's two championship wins were led by stars Dakari Johnson (2012), D'Angelo Russell (2012/13), and Ben Simmons (2013).
-Montverde also played in the 2014 championship game, but was denied a three-peat by Wheeler High School and star player Jaylen Brown.
-The final tournament played at Bishop Verot was won by Chino Hills High School, who defeated The Patrick School from Elizabeth, New Jersey.
+Montverde Academy became the first school to win consecutive City of Palms Classic titles since the tournament expanded beyond local teams in 2013, defeating Paul VI High School, and the Eagles have gone on to win five tourney titles under head coach Kevin Boyle.
+Montverde's first two championship wins were led by stars Dakari Johnson (2012), D'Angelo Russell (2012/13), and Ben Simmons (2013), and its most recent championship runs were powered by Cade Cunningham in 2021 and Cooper Flagg in 2023, respectively.

+Montverde's last two losses at the City of Palms came in the 2014 championship game to Wheeler High School and star player Jaylen Brown and a 2015 quarterfinal to Chino Hills High School, who defeated The Patrick School from Elizabeth, New Jersey, in the last tournament played at Verot.
 The Patrick School was coached by Mike Rice, on the sidelines for the first time since being fired as the Rutgers coach.
+The tournament moved into the new Suncoast Credit Union Arena at Florida SouthWestern State College in December 2016.